 These problems lead to both the underdetection of EDs and the exclusion of certain substances which may be too quickly qualified as EDs.
 Progress is therefore needed.
-This is why the European Union has defined a framework for action and research on endocrine disruptors and France, for instance, has established its second National Strategy on Endocrine Disruptors (SNPE).
-The Commission worked on the definition of hazard categories for an "Endocrine Disruptors" class in the CLP regulation (Classification Labelling and Packaging).
-Pepper is therefore a "ralidation accelerator" providing this missing and essential link between researchers and regulators.
+This is why the European Union has called for the acceleration and uptake of methods for endocrine disruptors in its 2020 communication on chemical strategy for sustainability.
+France, for instance, has established its second National Strategy on Endocrine Disruptors (SNPE).
+Belgium set up in 2022 a national action plan on endocrine disrupting chemicals.
+Pepper is therefore a "ralidation accelerator" providing this missing link between researchers and regulators.
 To this end, the project pools public and private resources in order to optimise the connection between research and the needs expressed by the society and the industry.
-At the end of the road, the OECD develops guidelines for chemicals testing and validates methods, awarding them multilateral recognition by member countries and enforceability in chemical regulations.
-This expertise gives Pepper a unique know-how in the technical implementation and validation of ED tests, with the support of an international network of qualified partners and laboratories.
+At the end of the road, the OECD develops guidelines for chemical testing, grounding multilateral recognition by member countries and enforceability in chemical regulations.
+Its own expertise and the support of an international network of qualified partners and laboratories gives Pepper a unique know-how in validation of ED tests.
+Upstream, Pepper raises awareness among scientists through articles and a web tool.
 Established by France, the Pepper project is thus part of the European logic.

-AN INNOVATIVE FRAMEWORK FOR THE FUNDING OF PRE-VALIDATION The international Pepper project addresses the following four issues: long lists of substances to be evaluated; a blatant lack of validated test methods; costly and time-consuming laboratory work needed to validate the robustness of test methods; lack of dedicated financial resources at European and national levels.
-Launched on 2 December 2019, Pepper offers an innovative framework for the funding of pre-validation, i.e. the essential step consisting in making laboratory methods reliable so that international authorities can incorporate them into a regulatory framework.
+AN INNOVATIVE FRAMEWORK FOR THE FUNDING OF VALIDATION The international Pepper project addresses the following four issues: long lists of substances to be evaluated; a blatant lack of validated test methods; costly and time-consuming laboratory work needed to validate the robustness of test methods; lack of dedicated financial resources at European and national levels.
+Launched on 2 December 2019, Pepper offers an innovative framework for the funding of validation, i.e. the essential step consisting in making laboratory methods reliable so that international authorities can incorporate them into a regulatory framework.
 The work consists in identifying new methods and having them verified by "naive" laboratories in order to complete the toolbox critical to EDs identification.
-In this context, Pepper manages and funds the following three activities: - identifying and documenting test methods for the identification of EDs; - organising inter-laboratory tests (reproducibility of results etc.); - proposing successfully pre-validated methods to international authorities.
-Pepper, the missing link
+In this context, Pepper manages and funds the following three activities: - identifying and documenting test methods for the identification of EDs; - organising inter-laboratory tests (reproducibility of results etc.); - proposing successfully validated methods to international authorities.